QuantiFERON Gold TB Blood Test

 What if I tested positive to a TB skin test previously?
 For people who have tested positive on a TB skin test, the QuantiFERON Gold TB blood test is a good choice.
 Most people who have had a positive TB skin test in the past are required to get a chest x-ray to demonstrate that active tuberculosis is not present in the lungs.
 The TB blood test, on the other hand, can often differentiate between a false positive and a false negative skin test without the need for a chest x-ray.

 As discussed previously, the QuantiFERON Gold TB blood test is more accurate and is the preferred option in anyone who has had the BCG vaccine.
 The BCG vaccine is a tuberculosis vaccine that is routinely given to people who are born in foreign countries in which TB is prevalent.
 People who have had the BCG vaccine previously will almost always test positive on the TB skin test, whether or not they have actually been exposed to tuberculosis.
 The BCG vaccine results in a "false positive" test because the BCG vaccine causes cross-reactivity with components of the TB skin test.
 Because of frequent false positive results, people who have had the BCG vaccine almost always need to get a chest x-ray to prove they are free of tuberculosis, resulting in excessive and unnecessary radiation exposure.
 Fortunately, QuantiFERON TB blood test results are not affected by prior BCG vaccination which makes it a good test for anyone who has received the BCG immunization in the past.
+The QuantiFERON TB test is similar to the T-spot test in performance.

 The QuantiFERON TB test has demonstrated improved accuracy in regards to statistical test specificity relative to the skin test.
 More specifically, the QuantiFERON-TB blood test is reported to have a specificity of greater than 99% versus as low as 59% for the TB skin test.
 This increased QuantiFERON test accuracy is partially due to the fact that QuantiFERON blood testing results are not subject to interpretation error or bias from the medical provider reading the PPD test.
 The TB skin test, on the other hand, requires the person interpreting the test to accurately measure the size of swelling, or induration, on the patient and even one millimeter can make the difference between a positive or negative for latent tuberculosis.
 In addition to its benefits in testing people who have received the BCG vaccine previously, the TB gold blood test is of value to anyone (e.g. a healthcare worker) who suspects they may have had a false positive TB skin test in the past.